Search RHCG Website

 Cue based feeding

 Learning to feed is an important milestone for your baby.
-Most full term babies are able to feed right from birth but preterm babies or sick babies may need special help as they learn to feed.
+Most full term babies are able to feed right from birth but preterm babies or babies who have been unwell may need special help as they learn to feed.
 Cue based feeding means that we use your baby’s cues to help us to know when your baby is ready to start feeding, and how to progress their feeding.
 During the feed we will also watch for cues that tell us when baby wants to stop feeding.

 Cue based feeding also helps us keep track of how well your baby is feeding (the quality of feeding), and how your baby’s feeding is progressing.